 The ESL is one of the oldest leagues and governing bodies within esports.
 They’re continually looked at as the pinnacle of success for other eSports leagues.
 They routinely hold tournaments for various games throughout the year.

-It’s going to be very interesting to see how Facebook Gaming handles such a monumental streaming deal.
+It will be very interesting to see how Facebook Gaming handles such a monumental streaming deal.

 The esports industry and organizers are definitely taking notice of Facebook Gaming from here on out.